tomlynch96/physics-website/index.md

 ---
-layout: layout.html
+layout: landing.html
-title: "Welcome to My Website"
+title: "Advanced Physics Education Platform"
 ---

 Welcome to my chapter-based website!
 This is the homepage where you can learn about the content and navigate to different chapters.